 Every secondary school starts and finishes at slightly different times, depending on how that specific school structures the day.
 For instance, revision sessions, support groups, clubs, more timetabled lessons etc. will mean that different students will have longer or shorter school days; however, the school day for students doesn’t differ to a great extent.
 The questions that arise when thinking about secondary school are: what time does secondary school start/finish?
 What does the school day consist of?
 How long are breaks/lunches?
 Which activities are available at secondary school?
 This article seeks to appease any concerns you have regarding what occurs during the school day and what secondary school has to offer.

 Ultimately, the timings, for every secondary school differs, so it’s difficult to conclude a specific time; however, on average the school day lasts for 5-6 hours.
-The average school day starts at around 8/9 and then ends at 3/4.
-The typical secondary school day starts at 8.30 and ends at 3.30; however, this differs depending on school and now differs more widely due do COVID, so different year groups within the same school can have different starting and ending times, in order to help minimise the risk of COVID transmissions.
+The average school day starts at around 8/9am and then ends at 3/4pm.
+The typical secondary school day starts at 8.30am and ends at 3.30pm; however, this differs depending on the school.

-The above will give you a brief overview however, reading the full article will allow you to familiarise yourself with what the school day consists of and the impact that COVID has had.
+The above will give you a brief overview however, reading the full article will allow you to familiarise yourself with what the typical secondary school day consists of.

 Secondary schools tend to start around 8.0’clock and end at around 3.0’ clock; however different secondary schools have different starting and ending times.
 Most schools have specific days in which this time frame changes – this tends to be the Thursday or the Friday in which the normal school day is shortened by 1/2 hours.